patrickswijgman/stuff/presentations/resgate.md

 ---

+# Resgate

+**Getting the latest data - and changes - in real time**

+---

+# Topics

+1. NATS
+2. Resgate general info
+3. Resgate deepdive
+4. Resgate client

+_From a frontend perspective_

+---

 # NATS

-- a messaging system between services
+- a messaging system between services in real time
-- publish/subscribe model
+- publish/subscribe architecture
 - subscribe to any topic and publish messages on it
 - topics can have any name and messages can have any format
 - very flexible